 This is because, traditionally, wireless headphones transmitted a compressed version of your music from your device to your headphones over a Bluetooth network.
 This compression lowered the resolution of your music, sometimes making it sound artificial and digital.

-Wireless headphones are vulnerable to interference from other devices.
+Wireless headphones of any kind can be vulnerable to interference from other devices.
 According to Decibullz, “any device that gives a wireless signal matching the frequency of the signal used by your wireless headphones can interfere and degrade sound quality”.

-This can be an even bigger problem with true wireless earbuds – after all, there’s an extra step of Bluetooth transmission (between the left and right buds) than wireless models for problems to occur.
+This can be an even bigger problem with true wireless earbuds – after all, many models feature an extra step of Bluetooth transmission between the left and right buds, which means there are more opportunities for problems to occur.

-Generally, over-ear headphones sport larger, more powerful drivers than their in-ear counterparts, and for some users, this gives a more enjoyable listening experience.
+Generally, over-ear headphones sport larger, more powerful drivers than their in-ear counterparts, and for many users, this provides a more immersive listening experience that reveals lots of detail in your music.

-Don’t dismiss in-ear wireless or true wireless models, though; the Earin M-2 true wireless headphones sound fantastic despite their small size.
+Don’t dismiss in-ear wireless or true wireless models, though; the Cambridge Audio Melomania 1 Plus sound fantastic despite their small size.

 Verdict: Wireless over-ear headphones (usually).

-Should I buy wireless or true wireless headphones for noise-cancelation?
+Should I buy wireless or true wireless headphones for noise cancellation?

-Noise cancelation comes under two categories: passive and active.
+Noise cancellation can be split into two categories: passive and active.
 Passive noise-cancelation is when your headphones physically insulate your ears from the noise of the outside world.

 Over-ear headphones tend to do this better than in-ear models, by virtue of large, padded ear cups that enclose your entire ear.

-Active noise-cancelation (ANC), rather than using the physical barrier of an earcup, uses clever electro-acoustic technology to “make a mirror-image of the disrupting noise’s sound wave”, effectively canceling it out.
+Active noise cancellation (ANC), on the other hand, uses clever electro-acoustic technology to “make a mirror-image of the disrupting noise’s sound wave”, effectively cancelling it out.

-As they don’t rely on the physical barrier of over-ear headphones, active noise cancelation can work with in-ear models too – but a combination of both passive and active noise cancelation is your best bet for blocking out the world around you.
+As they don’t rely on the physical barrier of over-ear headphones, active noise cancellation can work with in-ear models too – but a combination of both passive and active noise cancellation is your best bet for blocking out the world around you.

 Are wireless or true wireless headphones best for working out?

-No-one wants to wear a pair of over-ear headphones for a sweaty workout – so this one’s between wireless in-ears and true wireless earbuds.
+Few people want to wear a pair of over-ear headphones (although the Adidas RPT-01 are worth checking out if you do) for a sweaty workout – so this one’s between wireless in-ears and true wireless earbuds.

 As long as they have a sweat resistance IP rating – IPX4 and above – and offer a decent level of bass to bolster your running performance (your workout is probably not the time to listen to contemplative folk music), either wireless or true wireless can be fantastic.